miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 As soon as voltage is applied to the circuit, the capacitor charges.
 If we now disconnect the wire briefly, the capacitor continues to supply the LED with voltage, bridging the time the battery is disconnected.

 ## Level 8 - Semiconductor and Diode
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qTu7wQJbnaY?si=ODHeszIma9d0nYk0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/guyFDPdGvFk?si=PI0bmzEbSoIIVaQd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/F5tJNmRe5TY?si=KlugeGmqlySTQ8Qn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 ### Lecture
 In this lecture, you'll get to know yet another component: the diode.
 We'll kick things off by exploring the concept of covalent bonding, setting the stage for our understanding of semiconductor materials.
 From there, we'll learn about semiconductors and the concept of doping.
 We'll then dissect the p-n junction for you to understand the workings of a diode.